OutSystems/docs-howtos/src/front-end/create-search-autocomplete/faq.md

     Be sure to map the `Label`and `Identifier` properties; the `Label` holds the value displayed in the autocomplete list and the `Identifier` holds the Identifier of those values.

-    The Screen Action will look similar to the following image:
+    The Screen Action should look similar to the following image.

     ![](images/autocomplete09.png)

     The action queries the database for the **autocomplete** suggestions that appear below the Input field.

-After these steps the search field shows a list of suggestions that changes as you type:
+After these steps the search field shows a list of suggestions that changes as you type.

 ![](images/autocomplete13.png)

 <div class="info" markdown="1">
-To access the Identifier of the selected user use the **Input_AutoComplete_GetIdentifier** Server Action to access the Identifier of the selected user.
+To access the Identifier of the selected user use the **Input_AutoComplete_GetIdentifier** Server Action.
 </div>